yumingchangsabodota/BCN_translations/README.md

 ### Search

-Click search at the button and it will take you to the search screen.
+Click search at the buttom and it will take you to the search screen.

 ![alt text](img/readme_img/Search_screen_empty.PNG)

-Just enter the hash or block height and you can beging to search.
+Just enter the hash or block height and you can begin to search.

 Search for block
 ![alt text](img/readme_img/Search_screen_block.PNG)